 APPRENTICE HUNTER is any person who has not successfully completed a hunter education course or does not possess a hunter education certificate.
 Apprentice hunters may purchase a short-term Apprentice Hunting License to hunt and fish in Georgia.

-Any person age 16 and older, entering any WMA or PFA must have a valid license to hunt or fish or a Lands Pass (exclusions apply, visit georgiawildlife.com/LandAccess).
+Any person age 16 and older, entering any WMA or PFA must have a license valid for hunting or fishing or a Lands Pass (exclusions apply, visit georgiawildlife.com/LandAccess).
 WMAs and PFAs that require a license to hunt or fish or a Lands Pass are marked with a sign at the site or area entrance.
-See page Public Hunting Opportunities for more information.
+See Public Hunting Opportunities for more information.

 RESIDENT means any person who has been domiciled within the State of Georgia (declared Georgia the only state of legal residence) for a period of at least three months.
 A valid Georgia driver’s license or Georgia ID is required to show residency.
 Nonresident full time Georgia college students with a valid college ID living in Georgia, and active duty military personnel with a valid U.S. DOD Common Access Card with Uniformed Services affiliation and the dependents of such military personnel may obtain resident hunting and fishing licenses other than resident lifetime, disability and honorary licenses.
 Nonresident landowners must purchase a nonresident license.